-“I think if they see money in you that there is a short term or a long term they’ll utilize you for the best for whatever you can give them because there are a lot of high level guys that have been injured.
+“I think if they see money in you that there is a short term or a long term they’ll utilize you for the best for whatever you can give them because there are a lot of high-level guys that have been injured.
 There have been a lot of guys who have been injured that they have been able to hold titles on like Cena.
 He’s torn his neck, torn his hammy, torn his pec, and he’s been the guy for the last ten years.
 If they give you a title it’s about if you can produce it then you’ve produced and they’re still hanging on you.
 I don’t think that it drops you completely.”

 For a period of time, fans didn’t see active competition.
 What were you up to during that time?

-“My contract (with the WWE) ended in April 2014 so I had a three week run with TNA where I came in as heel for Dixie Carter and I got a chance to team up with Snitsky, Rhyno and EC3 against the ECW Originals, Tommy Dreamer, Bully Ray, Devon, Al Snow and it was just another feather in my cap I had a chance to perform with other guys that I would have never had a chance to perform with in the WWE.
+“My contract (with the WWE) ended in April 2014 so I had a three week run with TNA where I came in as heel for Dixie Carter and I got a chance to team up with Snitsky, Rhyno and EC3 against the ECW Originals, Tommy Dreamer, Bully Ray, Devon, Al Snow and it was just another feather in my cap I had a chance to perform with other guys that I would have never had a chance to perform within the WWE.
 I did that for 3 weeks.
 Then Lucha Underground came calling and we did the contract in August and here we are now, I’m Big Ryck.”

 Steve Kern is the one that got me to make it real in my head and oh look I’m wrestling, I’m actually beating someone up in a controlled manner.
 He got in the ring with me on many occasions and was just was there guiding me and yelling at me telling me you are too big to be doing this.
 Do this like this!
 He really got in there and he helped me to connect my size with style with my moveset.
 All three of them combined have come together to create who Ezekiel Jackson was and who Big Ryck is but then there are a lot of guys that I had a chance to go in the ring with that I learned stuff from.
 Mike Knox used to come down at the time.
 I had a chance to go at it with John Cena at one time when he helped me to see that oh, I can do this with the big guys, the top guys.
-Then I was listening to guys like Arn Anderson was the one who really helping me when Ezekiel Jackson was first getting started.
+Then I was listening to guys like Arn Anderson was the one who really helps me when Ezekiel Jackson was first getting started.
 I learned some dirty tricks from Norman Smiley and some crazy stuff from Jamie Noble.
 You want to become a sponge when you’re a professional wrestler.
 Everyone is going to try and help you and you want to take what can really benefit you.
-I was just a sponge I made sure I took something from everybody and I was willing to take from everyone that was willing to help me and to show respect that was there and let them know that I was listening.”
+I was just a sponge I made sure I took something from everybody and I was willing to take from everyone that was willing to help me and to show the respect that was there and let them know that I was listening.”

-“It was a couple of weeks of we tried to reach out to you we have something set up and we’d like you to come in but then when I went it in it was basically lets test you out for these couple of shows.
-After the shows there was no phone calls, no emails, nothing.
-It was just I didn’t know if it was a them trying to figure things out or because of their TV deal or what so I wasn’t really stressing because I had spoken to Lucha Underground beforehand and being that it was based out of LA and I didn’t have to travel as much I really was focused on that.”
+“It was a couple of weeks of we tried to reach out to you we have something set up and we’d like you to come in but then when I went it in it was basically let’s test you out for these couple of shows.
+After the shows, there was no phone calls, no emails, nothing.
+It was just I didn’t know if it was them trying to figure things out or because of their TV deal or what so I wasn’t really stressing because I had spoken to Lucha Underground beforehand and being that it was based out of LA and I didn’t have to travel as much I really was focused on that.”